SouzaEu/SouzaEu/README.md

 <!--ENDS_HERE_QUOTE_README-->

 Currently, I'm studying at FIAP, pursuing a degree in Analysis and Systems Development.
 I have a portfolio showcasing my projects as I embark on the journey to secure my first opportunity in the tech industry.
-My native language is Portuguese, and I'm also studying English.

 <img align="right" alt="GIF" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="500" height="320" />